Flying vs. Driving: Which Is More Cost Effective for Travel This Year?

 - Meal expenses along the way

-- Lodging, if your trip is long enough to have to stop for one or more nights.
-Note: Exclude this step if you’d be paying for a hotel at the destination anyway if you fly.
+- Lodging, if your trip is long enough to have to stop for one or more nights, although you can exclude this step if you’d be paying for a hotel at the destination anyway if you fly.
 Include it if your lodging costs at the other end are free, such as staying with family.

 - Parking costs and tolls